-Lisa and Isaac live in Rye, NY with their son, daughter, and dog.
+Lisa and Isaac live in Westchester, NY with their daughters, son, and dog.
 You can reach them by emailing firstname.lastname@example.org or calling 212-913-9783.
 Read on for the story of Camp Zeke’s founding, in their words.

 Just think of the possibilities!
 Instead of a canteen with processed foods and preservative-filled candy bars, we’d have a smoothie bar and granola station.
 Local farmers would bring their produce straight into our kitchen!
 We’d offer activities like culinary arts, strength training, Krav Maga (Israeli martial arts), yoga, and sports.
 Our campers would go home with cooking, fitness, and athletic skills for life.
 And we’d do this all in a joyful Jewish community in a breathtaking mountain setting!